Policy objective: Meeting the housing and services needs of older adults and people with disabilities

 There are several ways to meet the housing and services needs of older adults and people with disabilities, including those who are renters and those who own their own homes.

 - Rental assistance to lower rent burdens – Older adults and people with disabilities use the same rental assistance programs that help all low-income households.
 Sixty percent of households who receive federal rental assistance (primarily housing choice voucherOfficially known as "Section 8 Housing Choice Voucher".
 It is the largest and most sought after housing program in America.
 Section 8 HCVs are managed by various public housing agencies (most commonly referred to as housing authorities), which falls under the supervision of HUD.
 Program participants typically pay 30% of the rent, and the rest is covered by the HCV.s, public housingA federal program dedicated to providing decent and safe rental housing for low-income families, older adults, and persons with disabilities.
 There are around 1.2 million houesholds residing in public housing units, managed by over 3,000 housing authorities.
-Programs differ in types and sizes., or project-based Section 8) include one or more persons who are elderly and/or who have a disability.
+Programs differ in types and sizes., or project-based Section 8) include one or more persons who are seniors and/or who have a disability.

 - Rezoning to allow greater density – Zoning codeA set of local codes that dictates use and development of property.
 It establishes what type of developments --commercial, residential, industrial, etc.-- are allowed to be built on specific areas, and lays out the building standards for each area such as minimum lot sizes, maximum height, setbacks, and yard sizes. revisions can open up new opportunities for the development of affordable housing for older adults and people with disabilities.
 Local jurisdictions can allow the creation of accessory dwelling unitA small, self-contained unit inside of, or attached to a larger single-family home. on an “as of right” basis, enabling older homeowners who have the space to bring in renters who can help defray mortgage or property tax payments and share responsibility for home maintenance tasks.
 Cities can also “upzone” lower density zones to allow for development of more multifamily housing.
 Multifamily housing is much more likely to be accessible to people with mobility limitations, as it often has elevator access and a lack of front steps.